I keep getting weather questions in my Savannah Facebook group, so I figured it was about time to do a “Savannah weather by month” rundown.

 Typical Number of Rainy Days: 12.8 days | 6.56 inches

-Perks: The city looks pretty in the rain, and it’s fun to jump in puddles.
+Perks: August is peak rainy season, but at least the city looks pretty in the rain — and it’s fun to jump in puddles.
 Otherwise, I struggle finding the good in August.

 Not everyone is as averse to the heat as I am, so hopefully you’ll find something to love if August is the only time you can plan a trip!